SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 * Looking into the differences between `sunpy.image.Crotate` and [`skimage.transform`](http://scikit-image.org/docs/0.9.x/api/skimage.transform.html) specifically the `AffineTransform` type code.
 The motivation for this is using scikit-image rather than mantaining our own C extension code would make the SunPy code base easier to maintain as well as providing more features.
 As part of this work a patch to issue [#741](https://github.com/sunpy/sunpy/issues/741) could be devised.

-* Implemet a fine alignment routine to be added to the `MapCube` API, to allow the stacking of various images.
+* Implement a fine alignment routine to be added to the `MapCube` API, to allow the stacking of various images.
 This is made possible by new features recently added to scikit-image https://github.com/scikit-image/scikit-image/pull/834

 * Requirements: Python

 * Mentor:

-## Implement various differential rotation rouintes in SunPy
+## Implement various differential rotation routines in SunPy

 ### Description: